ministryofjustice/help-with-prison-visits-external/README.md

 ```

 ### Reference/Reference ID encryption
-In all instances where the Reference or Reference ID is used in the URL, it will be encrypted using the AES encryption via the standard Node Crypto package.
+In all instances where the Reference or Reference ID is used in the URL, it will be encrypted using AES encryption via the standard Node Crypto package.

 Functions for encrypting/decrypting these values have been implemented in app/services/helpers directory.